cnrmrphy/xen-setup/README.md

 # xen-setup
-simple xenhtml project for iphone 8 screen
+simple xenhtml/xeninfo project for iphone 8 screen

 perhaps i will make this modular in the future; it would certainly make this easier for me